Have you been offered spine surgery?

 Spinal stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
 Spinal stenosis occurs most often in the lower back and the neck.
 Spinal stenosis occurs mostly in people older than 50.
 Younger people with a spine injury or a narrow spinal canal are also at risk.
 Spinal stenosis is most commonly caused by wear-and-tear changes in the spine related to osteoarthritis.

 Sacroiliitis is the inflammation of one or both of your sacroiliac joints.
 These two joints are located where the sacrum (the triangular last section of the spine) meets the ilium (a part of the pelvis).
-Sacroiliitis is a common source of lower back pain or pain in the buttocks or thighs.
+Sacroiliitis is a source of pain in the buttocks.
 It is often difficult to diagnose as many other conditions cause pain in the same locations.

 Coccydynia is a pain in the region of the coccyx, a triangular bone present at the bottom of the spine.
 Coccydynia is also known as tailbone pain.
-The pain is usually caused by some kind of trauma, which also causes inflammation of the surrounding tissue that worsens the pain.
 The condition can make it difficult to sit down on a chair comfortably.

 Cervicogenic headache is referred pain (pain perceived as occurring in a part of the body other than its true source) perceived in the head from a source in the neck.
 Cervicogenic headache is a secondary headache, which means that it is caused by another illness or physical issue.